CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Abstract

 \section{Abstract}

 Reliability prediction is an important task in software reliability engineering, which has been widely studied in the last decades.
 However, modelling and predicting user-perceived reliability of black-box services remain an open research problem.
 Software services, such as Web services and Web APIs, generally provide black-box functionalities to users through the Internet, thus leading to a lack of their internal information for reliability analysis.
 Furthermore, the user-perceived service reliability depends not only on the service itself, but also heavily on the invocation context (e.g., service workloads, network conditions), whereby traditional reliability models become ineffective and inappropriate.
-To address these new challenges posed by black-box services, in this paper, we propose \textit{CARP}, a new context-aware reliability prediction approach, which leverages historical usage data from users to construct context-aware reliability models and further provides online reliability prediction results to users.
-Through context-aware reliability modelling, \textit{CARP} is able to alleviate the data sparsity problem that heavily limits the prediction accuracy of other existing approaches.
-The preliminary evaluation results show that \textit{CARP} can make significant improvement on reliability prediction accuracy, e.g., 41\% for MAE and 38\% for RMSE when only 5\% of the data are available.
+To address these new challenges posed by blackbox services, in this paper, we propose CARP, a new contextaware reliability prediction approach, which leverages historical usage data from users to construct context-aware reliability models and further provides online reliability prediction results to users.
+Through context-aware reliability modelling, CARP is able to alleviate the data sparsity problem that heavily limits the prediction accuracy of other existing approaches.
+The preliminary evaluation results show that CARP can make a significant improvement in reliability prediction accuracy, e.g., about 41\% in MAE and 38\% in RMSE when only 5\% of the data are available.